auberonedu/centroid-finder/serverPlan.md

-WAVE 2 Server Plan
+# Understanding the API

-The Salamander API has a few endpoints that help the frontend work with video files and run processing jobs:
+## The Salamander API has a few endpoints that help the frontend work with video files and run processing jobs:

 - `GET /api/videos` — lists all video files stored on the server.
 These videos are available at `/videos/VIDEO_NAME`.